gaojunbin/Pytorch-Create-Network/README.md

 I will continue to improve the content of the template in the future, and try my best to gradually add some network structure models.

+I will updata some details on my [gitbook](https://junbin.gitbook.io/studynotes/).

 I am a novice, welcome to criticize and guide.

 ## Requirement